lottekoblens/progressive-web-apps-2122/README.md

 ```
 * Aspect ratio and width images: to improve performance I had to set a width and height for the images.
 So I gave the image on the product page a width and an aspect ratio and the performance went up enormously as a result.

+These optimizations have therefore ensured that the performance of the app has improved.

 ## :clipboard: Assessment

 In this course we convert the client side web application, made during the Web App From Scratch course, into a server side rendered application.
 We also add functionalities based on the Service Worker and turn the application into a Progressive Web App.
 Finally we’ll implement a series of optimisations to improve the performance of the application.